By Guillermo Parra-Bernal, Jeb Blount and Nick Brown

 One major example of the disruptions arising from Batista's sharp changes in direction involved negotiations with OGX creditors.
 On Sept.
 20, Batista abruptly fired OGX Chief Financial Officer Roberto Monteiro - the main liaison between the company and creditors.
 Talks screeched to a halt.

-Soon after, advisers and OGX CEO Luiz Carneiro persuaded Batista to bring the former CFO back - this time as a consultant.
+Soon after, advisers as well as OGX CEO Luiz Carneiro convinced Batista to bring the former CFO back - this time as a consultant.
 But on Oct.
-15, Batista fired Monteiro again and then showed the CEO and the legal affairs director the door, too.
+15, Batista fired the former CFO again and then showed the CEO and the legal affairs director the door too.

 The clash with OGX management began when Carneiro announced early in September that the company would exercise a put option obliging Batista to buy $1 billion in shares at above-market prices.
 Batista is challenging the put option in court.